 |5.||Elmer's Craft Bond Fabric and Paper Glue||Waterproof, clear, non-toxic, acid-free|

 1. Lineco Books by Hand pH Neutral Adhesive

-Lineco Books by Hand is hands down the best glue for bookbinding on the market for the glue’s satisfactory performance and the brand’s excellent quality control.
+Lineco Books by Hand is hands down the best PVA glue for bookbinding on the market for the glue’s satisfactory performance and the brand’s excellent quality control.

 Made with the highest standards in the US, this glue is everything you want in a bookbinder; strong, archival, invisible, flexible, and waterproof when dry.

 It is manufactured using harmless ingredients with a balanced PH that keeps your pages in their original state without any long-term yellowing or discoloration.

 The formula dries clear and remains flexible enough to allow pages to flip effortlessly.
 It is workable within the first 3-4 hours.
 So, you have ample time to reposition and align edges well.
 Full dry time is about 48 hours.

 It comes in a convenient bottle with a precision pouring tip.
 The consistency is thin, making application a breeze.

 Lineco bookbinding glue is worth every penny because a little goes a long way, and it works like a charm.
 You get 16 oz of glue that needs to be applied very thinly for the toughest bond, which is ample product for a mountain of books.

 2. Gane Yes Paste All-Purpose Stik Flat Glue